Michael Jackson Used Episode Of ‘The Simpsons’ To ‘Groom Boys,’ Says Showrunner

 — The Daily Beast (@thedailybeast) March 13, 2019

-As previously reported by The Inquisitr, Michael Jackson’s legacy is being debated among fans and the media yet again after the explosive documentary, Leaving Neverland, aired on HBO earlier this month.
+As previously reported by The Inquisitr, Michael Jackson’s legacy is being debated among fans and the media yet again after the explosive documentary Leaving Neverland aired on HBO earlier this month.

-In the doc, Wade Robson and James Safechuck, tell their stories of being close with Jackson during their childhoods.
-Both Wade and James reveal how MJ took them under his wing and helped them with their careers, all the while sexually abusing them behind closed doors.
+In the doc, Wade Robson and James Safechuck tell their stories of being close with Jackson during their childhoods.
+Both Wade and James claim that Michael Jackson took them under his wing and helped them with their careers, all the while sexually abusing them behind closed doors.

-The film shares the men’s accounts of the graphic and horrific abuse they claim to have suffered at the hands of Jackson, but it is sparking much debate among fans online.
+The film shares the men’s accounts of the graphic and horrific abuse they claim to have suffered at the hands of Jackson, and is sparking much debate among fans online.

-While some are quick to claim the King of Pop guilty, some of his loyal fans are claiming that Robson and Safechuck’s allegations, which come a decade after the singer’s death, are just a ploy for money.
+While some are quick to proclaim the King of Pop as guilty, some of his loyal fans are claiming that Robson and Safechuck’s allegations — which come a decade after the singer’s death — are just a ploy for money.

-The Jackson family has also maintained Michael’s innocence through the controversial claims made by Wade and James.
+The Jackson family has also maintained Michael’s innocence throughout the controversial claims made by Wade and James.

-Since the film was released the episode of The Simpsons featuring Michael Jackson’s voice work has been pulled from rotation on networks.
+Since the film was released, the episode of The Simpsons featuring Michael Jackson’s voice work has been pulled from rotation on networks.